trueos/pcbsd/src-qt5/docs/preinstall.rst

 `FreeBSD Hardware Notes <http://www.freebsd.org/releases/10.3R/hardware.html>`_.
 Another good resource is to start the installer and click the
 :ref:`Hardware Compatibility` icon.

 While most hardware "just works" with PC-BSD®, it is possible that you will run across a piece of hardware that does not.
-It should be remembered that
+Remember that
 PC-BSD® is really FreeBSD, meaning that any hardware that works on FreeBSD will work on PC-BSD®.
 If you are experiencing problems with a device, start with a web search for the term "FreeBSD" plus the type and model of the hardware.
 This will let you know if there is a known issue with the device.
 If there are many search results, concentrate on the most recent ones as often hardware that used to be problematic has since been fixed or the missing driver will be